 - Fair Debt Collection Practices Act.
 This law prohibits a debt collector from engaging in unfair and deceptive acts or practices when collecting debts.
 For example, it prohibits debt collectors from threatening actions it cannot take, like having a person arrested for owing a debt.
 It also gives consumers the right to demand documentation that they owe the debt if they do not believe that it is theirs.

 - Truth in Lending Act.
 The Truth in Lending Act requires lenders to provide important financial details about loans that consumers are entering into and has a detailed form that must be used to provide this information in a manner consumers can understand.
-Some of the information that must be provided are the annual percentage rate, which is similar to the interest rate, the amount of interest or financing charges owed over the term of the loan, the amount financed, the monthly payment, and the total amount to be paid.
+Some of the information that must be provided is the annual percentage rate, which is similar to the interest rate, the amount of interest or financing charges owed over the term of the loan, the amount financed, the monthly payment, and the total amount to be paid.

 - Fair Credit Billing Act.
 This law gives consumers a means to dispute charges on their credit cards in writing and requires credit card companies to investigate these disputes and remove incorrect charges.
 It also protects consumers from unauthorized charges if their credit card is stolen and used, such as in an identity theft situation.